 - 2 tsp salt

-Add salt and flour
+- Add the salt and flour to the bowl.

-Bake without the lid for an additional 15 minutes.
-Make sure you check in on your bread after 10 minutes, your oven might be warmer than mine.
+- After 30 minutes, remove the lid from your Dutch oven, and turn the oven temperature down to 225 degrees Celsius (435 Fahrenheit).Bake without the lid for an additional 15 minutes.
+Make sure you check on your bread after 10 minutes though, your oven might be warmer than mine.

 - Remove the bread from the oven and take it out of your Dutch oven.
 Your bread should be golden brown and making a crackling sound.
 To double check it's baked, knock on the bottom of the loaf, it should sound hollow.
 LEAVE YOUR BREAD FOR 20 MINUTES BEFORE YOU CUT INTO IT!